 The structure of the deck is similar to many other types of tarot cards widely known throughout the world.
 It contains 56 cards in the 4 standard suits (pentacles, wands, cups and swords).
 This system was created to assist the mind in more easily interpreting the subtler meanings of reality.
 The only difference is that in the tarot de Marseille card deck pentacles are replaced by coins (“deniers” in French), most likely because of the controversial interpretations that the symbol of the pentacle has been subjected to in medieval Europe at that time.

 There are also 4 court cards in each suit: a valet, knight, queen and king.
 Many occultists call these cards the Royal Arcana and state that the interpretation of their meaning requires a more intuitive approach than any other cards because of their profound and often flexible significance.

-The drawings on each tarot de Marseille card are symbolic to the suite that the card belongs to.
+The drawings on each Marseille card are symbolic to the suite that the card belongs to.
 The wands are drawn for example as straight objects that form a lattice in higher numbers while swords are usually drawn as abstract symbols in curved lines and designs, sometimes placed around a fully rendered sword.

 Here is a look at the cards themselves

-While this type of tarot cards is one of the most popular one in history, many experts consider that it does not represent the best way for beginners to start working with tarot.
+While these type of cards is one of the most popular one in history, many experts consider that it does not represent the best way for beginners to start working with tarot.
 The designs are usually much simpler than those found on more modern card decks.
 Interpreting the meaning of the Marseille cards therefore usually requires a better memory and a good understanding of the interrelations between the cards when appearing in various spreads.